 During our open water dives, typically everyone brings something for a pot luck lunch, including the instructors!
 You will need swimwear and a towel at minimum.
 We highly recommend bringing a hat, sunglasses, sunscreen, some bottles of water, snacks, etc.

 To an extent.
 PADI does require that students show basic water skills for safety.
-This requires a 200m swim and a 10 minute survival float.
+This requires a 200 meter swim and a 10 minute survival float.
 These are typically conducted on the second of three Saturdays.

 There are five pool dives in which you will learn all of the basic skills for diving.
 These 5 dives are condensed into 3 Saturday mornings from 8:30am to 11:30am.

-The certification dives involve four dive in open water over the course of two days.
+The certification dives involve four dives in open water over the course of two days.

 Your certification is lifelong.
 You do not need to pay any fees, annual dues, nothing.
 We do highly recommend that you attend a review to get you back into the water and comfortable with your skills if you haven't been in the water for a while.